tweag/chainsail/docs/deployment.md

 ### Deploying changes

-Each time you make local changes to the chainsail back-end, re-build the Docker image(s) for the services you have modified and run a Helm upgrade to deploy them locally:
+Each time you make local changes to the Chainsail back-end, re-build the Docker image(s) for the services you have modified and run a Helm upgrade to deploy them locally:

 ```bash
 eval $(minikube docker-env)